 Plan Description.
-The HIS Pension Plan (HIS Plan) is a cost-sharing multiple-employer defined benefit pension plan established under Section 112.363, Florida Statutes, and may be amended by the Florida Legislature at any time.
-The benefit is a monthly payment to assist retirees of State-administered retirement systems in paying their health insurance costs and is administered by the Division of Retirement within the Florida Department of Management Services.
+The HIS Pension Plan (HIS Plan) is a cost-sharing, multiple-employer defined benefit pension plan established and administered in accordance with Section 112.363, Florida Statutes.
+The Florida Legislature established and amends the contribution requirements and benefit terms of the HIS Program.
+The benefit is a monthly payment to assist retirees of Stateadministered retirement systems in paying their health insurance costs.